DOWN EAST HOSPICE VOLUNTEERS

 Dear Down East Hospice Volunteers and Friends,

-As we approach the coming holidays, Down East Hospice Volunteers of Washington County, Maine hopes that you will remember others.
-The New Year is not far off and when you reach out with kind words and caring actions to those who may need your help in your communities, you have given a gift that has no price tag.
+As we begin a New Year in 2025, Down East Hospice Volunteers of Washington County, Maine hopes that you will continue to remember others.
+You give a priceless gift when you reach out with kind words and caring actions to those who may need help in your communities.
+This is not something new and I have mentioned this before, but sometimes we all need a little nudge to remember such simple things.

-Our dedicated hospice volunteers will continue providing compassionate care throughout the holidays, spending time with hospice clients and their caregivers.
+Our dedicated hospice volunteers continued providing compassionate care throughout the holidays and will do so throughout the coming year, spending time with their hospice clients and giving much-needed respite to caregivers.

-Consider becoming a hospice volunteer with Down East Hospice Volunteers in Washington County, Maine, or where you live.
-Local volunteer hospices need people like you and you will make a difference.
+Consider becoming a hospice volunteer with Down East Hospice Volunteers of Washington County, or where you live.
+Local volunteer hospices everywhere need people like you.
+Make someone smile every time you visit.
+Spend a couple of hours with someone and provide respite to their caregivers.

-We want to thank our local community and those afar, for the continued support you have given to us during what are complicated times.
-I want to thank all the hospice volunteers in our organization and around the world who give their time and ask for nothing in return.
+We want to thank our local community and those afar, for the continued support you give to Down East Hospice Volunteers.
+I want to thank the amazing hospice volunteers in our organization and hospice volunteers around the world who give their time and ask for nothing in return.
 You are the heart of every volunteer hospice organization.

 Barbara Barnett / Executive Director of Volunteer Services